|Site Map | Bulletin Home | Temple University|

 Student Organizations and Appointed Positions

-Student Government - Two elected Tyler representatives participate in the Temple Student Government meetings on the Main Campus.
+Student Government - Two elected Tyler representatives participate in the Temple Student Government.
 This organization provides an integral link between students on all campuses and assures an ongoing dialogue with the administration.

 Student Run Gallery - "Produce" serves as a venue to promote both student works as well as professional exhibitors.
-Every year two exhibitions are chosen and curated by the student advisory board, which is composed of one representative from each undergraduate class.
+Every year, exhibitions are chosen and curated by the student advisory board.
 A graduate student director manages the student advisory board and gallery budget.
 Students are encouraged to participate in the selection of exhibitions by becoming a part of the advisory board.

 Student Program Board - Interested students organize, plan, and present culturally diverse and entertaining extracurricular programs open to the campus community as well as the general public.
 The General Activities Fee funds both groups.

 GAF Steering Committee Representative (General Activities Fee) - Each year a student is appointed by the Director of Student Life to represent Tyler on the university's GAF Steering Committee.
 The committee oversees the equitable distribution of GAF money for the university/campus-wide programs, special events, and activities.